caretdashcaret/3DPrintingServices/README.md

 3DPrintingServices
 ==================

-list of 3D printing services
+This is a list of 3D printing services, maintained by [CaretDashCaret](http://caretdashcaret.wordpress.com)

+The information was orignally from [3D Printer Hub](http://3dprinterhub.com/), but has since disappeared.